stormlrd/cloudshell-init/README.md

 ```
 # init.sh

-Currently the init.sh will install goland and clone the useful repositories for managing cloud estates at scale. this is a WIP.
+Currently the init.sh will install golang and clone the useful repositories for managing cloud estates at scale. this is a WIP.
 ```
 # Install Golang
 sudo yum install golang